mathewpareles/LLM-Research/code/README.txt

 2) In 'analysis.ipynb':

-	We pass the various PROMPTs in './data' to GPT-3
+	We pass the various prompts into './data' to GPT-3

-	We then analyze the ACCURACY generated text.
-The graphs are our result
+	We analyze the accuracy (results are graphs)

-3) Tests:
+3) Results:

 3.* folders:

-	0 0: Do not pad the equals sign '=' with spaces in the SOE, or in the HINT ...Other folders are named similarly

-	*Padding the equals sign in the HINT is very important toward GPT-3 generating the correct result
+	equals signs are padded with spaces; naming convention is (pad SOE) / (pad hint)

 4.* folders:

+	variables are named numerically "a13 = -b20"

-	*GPT-3 successfully solves SOEs with many variables named numerically "a13 = -b20"
+	results: GPT-3 successfully solves SOEs with many variables

-	*failure: SOE with variables named alphabetically "a = -b"

 5.* folders:

-	*success: variables whose tokens are spaced, ex. "a 1 0 = -b 7 2"
+	variables have spaces/commas between tokens.
+For example: "a 1 0 = -b 7 2" or "a,1,0 = -b,7,2"

-	*success when using a small SOE: variables whose tokens have commas between them, ex. "a,1,0 = -b,7,2"
+	results: successful in small-length regime

 6.* folders:

-	*success: variables that are words, ex "the lazy = - dog"
+	variables are words "the lazy = - dog"

+	results: successful

 4) Main question

-	What is the underlying attention pattern here (i.e. the "circuit")?
+	What is the underlying attention pattern?
 Does it generalize to other reasoning tasks?